cbrown5/msc-review-rates/README.md

 - logit_inverse(x) = 1/(1+exp(-x)) transforms logit values back to probabilities

 **Distribution Strategies:**
-- Random across sets: Each set has equal probability of being monitored
+- Random across sets: Each set has equal probability of being monitored (p_monitor * p_sets_select)
-- Random across vessels: Selected vessels have all their sets monitored
+- Random across vessels: Selected vessels have a proportion (p_sets_select) of their sets monitored
-- Random across trips within vessels: Selected trips have all their sets monitored
+- Random across trips within vessels: Selected trips have a proportion (p_sets_select) of their sets monitored

+**p_sets_select Parameter:**
+- When p_sets_select = 1: All sets within selected vessels/trips are monitored (traditional approach)
+- When p_sets_select < 1: Only a random subset of sets within selected vessels/trips are monitored
+- This parameter allows modeling partial monitoring within selected units, which may be more realistic for electronic monitoring systems

 ### Catch statistic estimation